Star Apartments: Developer and architect

-The complex was designed by Michael Maltzan Architecture (MMA), a Los Angeles based firm led by architect Michael Maltzan.
+The complex was designed by Michael Maltzan Architecture (MMA), a Los Angeles–based firm led by architect Michael Maltzan.
 The developer of the site is the Skid Row Housing Trust.
 The Star Apartments are the third collaboration between the Skid Row Housing Trust and MMA, and follows the development of the Rainbow and New Carver Apartments projects.

 Maltzan has been quoted at length regarding his interest in re-imagining housing for the homeless, including that "the community that lives [in the Star Apartments] should have a similar environment to anybody that could afford something more expensive."
 He has also alluded to the intent to create interaction among residents through design choices, saying that "What we're trying to create is something that feels like a microcosm of the city itself," and indicating his hope that the Star Apartments could prove a model for future, similar projects.

 Architecture

 The six-story, 95000 sqft building includes 102 apartments built around three distinct use concepts, including street level retail space, space for supportive programming for the Skid Row Housing Trust's primary constituency, and residents.
 It also accommodates an on-site health clinic, community garden, running track, fitness facilities, and art and library facilities.
 Roughly 15,000 square feet are allocated as public, community space, and are open to residents of other Skid Row Housing Trust residential complexes.
-The projected budget for the project was US$20.5 million in 2012.
-Later news reports at the time of the complex's opening put the total cost of construction at US$40 million, reportedly following increased costs related to the complexity of installing the pre-fabricated units on the buildings cantilevered frame.
+The projected budget for the project was $20.5 million in 2012.
+Later news reports at the time of the complex's opening put the total cost of construction at $40 million, reportedly following increased costs related to the complexity of installing the pre-fabricated units on the buildings cantilevered frame.

 Although the building is primarily known for housing members of Los Angeles' homeless population, it is also notable for its unique construction method—it is thought to be the first multi-unit residential building to utilize entirely pre-fabricated construction.
 Each of the 102 apartment units were pre-fabricated as self-contained wood-frame units in Boise, Idaho, by Guerdon Enterprises.
 The interim construction, including plumbing, appliances, and cabinetry, was then shipped to Los Angeles, where it was maneuvered into place by crane before being permanently adjoined to the building superstructure.
 All of the units were then covered in protective material, and visually unified with a stucco-style coating.

 The building awaited LEED certification upon opening to residents.
 It received LEED Platinum certification in 2015, noted as the outstanding affordable project.